WooSungByeon/Music-Matchmaker-BE/README.md

-# Base-Project
+# Music-Matchmaker
-A project that will become the Spring Boot framework for creating a toy project
+The toy project in question is RestAPI, which recommends music using spotyfi's API.

+Recommended music include Spotify and Youtube links.